7-Day Kilimanjaro Climb | Machame Route Summit Trek

 - ✗Accommodation before and after climb

-- ✗Sleeping bag rental ($30 if needed)
+- ✗Sleeping bag rental ($30)

 Climbing Rates